MartinaPlumari/CI2024_project-work/README.md

 ...
 # every 50 iterations
 if i % 50 == 0:
-	checks if the best solution remained unchanged for long enough then increase mutation probability by 0.05
+	checks if the best solution has remained unchanged for long enough then increase mutation probability by 0.05
-	if it takes too long for improving then stop early
+	if it takes too long to improve then stop early
 else:
 	reset mutation probability to 0.05